 It has been estimated that up to half of all pregnant women in Camden are affected with perinatal mental health problems, including depression, anxiety, adjustment disorders and psychosis.
 The peak incidence is around 4-6 weeks postnatally, but can occur any time in the perinatal period.

-1 in 25 men also experience depression most likely at 3 to 6 months after delivery, and there is an association with maternal depression.
+One in 25 men also experience depression – most likely at 3-6 months after delivery, and there is an association with maternal depression.
 Poor paternal mental health may impact on the relationship with the mother and cause stress to the child.

-Later this year NCL will be introducing a new service for severe perinatal mental health including provision of a specialist perinatal psychiatrist.
-Locally the Camden Perinatal Mental Health Group is developing a pathway for mild-to-moderate perinatal mental health.
-The group has developed a service directory to help clinicians to refer to appropriate services.
+Locally, the Camden Perinatal Mental Health Group has developed a pathway for mild-to-moderate perinatal mental health (see Downloads), with a service directory to help clinicians to refer to appropriate services.